tinkkit/tink-helper-format-angular/README.md

 1. Go to the root of your project and type the following command in your terminal:
    `bower install tink-helper-format-angular --save`

-2. Include `dist/tink-helper-format-angular.js` and its necessary dependencies in your project.
+2. Add the following files to your project:
+  `bower_components/randexp/build/randexp.min.js`

+  `bower_components/tink-helper-format-angular/dist/tink-helper-format-angular.js`

+  `bower_components/tink-helper-date-angular/dist/tink-helper-date-angular.js`

+  `bower_components/tink-helper-safe-apply-angular/dist/tink-helper-safe-apply-angular.js`

 3. On http://tink.digipolis.be you will find all necessary documentation.